General description

 1. This system is designed to capture and accumulate fuel vapors evaporating from the gas tank, throttle body and intake manifold.

 8.2.
-Gasoline vapor control system installed on a 3.1 liter engine: 1 - air jet, 2 - TV block!, 3 - jet, 4 - pressure relief / vacuum cover, 5 - fuel vapors, 6 - fuel, 7 - fuel tank, 8 - tank, 9 - valve
+Fuel vapor control system installed on the 3.1 L engine: 1 - air jet, 2 - TV! block, 3 - jet, 4 - pressure/vacuum release cover, 5 - fuel vapor, 6 - fuel, 7 - fuel tank, 8 - reservoir, 9 - valve

 Examination

 8.13.
-To remove the tank, mark and disconnect the vacuum sampling tubes from it, then unscrew the tank clamp bolt and remove the tank
+To remove the tank, mark and disconnect the vacuum tubes from it, then unscrew the tank clamp bolt and remove the tank

 14. Loosen the clamp bolt and remove the tank.